-A Film Great From Finnish actor, George Gaynes…
+A Film Great from Finnish born actor, George Gaynes…

-Tootsie – Trailer, Les Cinémaniacs Montréal, http://www.youtube.com and pictures © Columbia Pictures
+Tootsie – Trailer, Les Cinémaniacs Montréal and pictures © Columbia Pictures

 The next review is a film, which starred the actor, George Gaynes who passed away earlier this year (2016).
-I remembered that from a time that I was researching about bizarre facts for a talk on the Finnish culture for my Finnish language course, I learnt Gaynes was born in Helsinki.
+I remembered that I recently learnt Gaynes was born in Helsinki.
 This at a time when Finland was part of the Russian Empire.
 Finland gained independence just less than 6 months later.

 Gender Bending the Rules Blogathon 2018, No 50 and The TCM Summer Under the Stars Blogathon 2019, No 82

-This review was added to Journeys in Classic Film and Musings of a Classic Film Addict‘s The TCM Summer Under the Stars Blogathon for Dustin Hoffman Day.
+This review was added to Journeys in Classic Film and Musings of a Classic Film Addict‘s The TCM Summer Under the Stars Blogathon.
 This post was also added to Angelman’s Place and The Midnite Drive In‘s Gender Bending the Rules blogathon.
-Other reviews with this cast include Bill Murray in The Grand Budapest Hotel.
-Tootsie’s theme was also featured HERE.
-Dustin Hoffman also appeared in Kramer vs Kramer and The Graduate.
+Other reviews with this cast include George Gaynes in the Police Academy films.
+Bill Murray in Lost in Translation and The Grand Budapest Hotel.
+Tootsie’s theme was featured HERE.
+Dustin Hoffman also appeared in Family Business and The Graduate.
 Dabney Coleman starred in On Golden Pond and Jessica Lange in The Postman Always Rings Twice.
 Geena Davis stars in The Fly.